l2beat/l2beat/packages/backend/discovery/cbridge/ethereum/diffHistory.md

 ## Description

-Cbridge bridge contracts were paused for a couple minutes, the guards were set to a 'relaxed' state before the bridges was unpaused again.
+cBridge bridge contracts were paused for a couple minutes, the guards were set to a 'relaxed' state before the bridge was unpaused again.

 ## Watched changes